nu5d10c/G2FUZZ/docs/fuzzing_in_depth.md

 (address sanitizer) anyway after syncing test cases from other fuzzing instances, so running more than one address sanitized target would be a waste.

+*IF* you are running a saturated corpus, then you can run up to half of the instances with sanitizers.

+An alternative but more effective approach is to use [SAND](./SAND.md) which could combine different sanitizers at a much higher throughput.

 The following sanitizers have built-in support in AFL++:

 * ASAN = Address SANitizer, finds memory corruption vulnerabilities like